felix2000jp/spring-application-template/README.md

 This job is the **FIRST** to run on the workflow.

-It sets up JDK 21 (temurin) and maven and then runs the command "mvn clean package" command to compile, test and package the application.
+It sets up temurin JDK and maven and then runs the command "mvn clean package" command to compile, test and package the application.
 It then uploads the resulting JAR file, so it can be used in other jobs.

 #### Build and Push Image